erimcg/Using-D3js/01_01_creating_selections.md

 <img src="img/screenshots/selection_grp_a.png" alt="" height="120" />

 The `_groups` property contains an array of `NodeList` objects, each holding a *group* of element nodes that are descendants of a parent node.
-The number of NodeLists will always be equal to the number of parents and `_groups[i]` will be the NodeList holding the descendents of `_parents[i]`.
+The number of NodeLists will always be equal to the number of parents and `_groups[i]` will be the NodeList holding the descendants of `_parents[i]`.

 When we call `d3.select` or `d3.selectAll`, since there is only one parent node, the document's `html` node, we'll find there is ever only one NodeList element in the `_groups` array.